teachings of judaism

 Book Title: Walk Genesis!
 Author: Jeffrey Enoch Feinberg Date Published: 1998 Publisher: UMJC Press Reviewer: Derek Leman Review Date: Jan 1, 2003 Walk Genesis! is no ordinary commentary on the first book of the Bible.
 Based upon the weekly portions read in the synagogue, the commentary is as much about the traditional divisions of Scripture […]

 In the ’70s many of us were inspired, instructed and even informed by bumper stickers.
 Some people used their bumpers to speak out, others to talk back.
 One Christian group had a bumper sticker that proclaimed, We found it,” to which a group of Jewish people countered with their own bumper sticker declaring, “We never […]

-By Joseph P. Gudel.
-Christian Research Journal (July-September 1998), pp. 36-42.
-The two-covenant theory has circulated for some years among non-evangelicals and even among some conservative Christians.
-If you’ve ever been told that Jews don’t need Jesus because they “already have a covenant with God,” then you are hearing this theory of salvation, which was […]
+Book Title: To the Jew First: A Biblical Analysis of the ‘Two-Covenant’ Theory of the Atonement Author: Joseph P. Gudel Date Published: July-September 1998 Reviewer: Rich Robinson The two-covenant theory has circulated for some years among non-evangelicals and even among some conservative Christians.
+If you’ve ever been told that Jews don’t need Jesus because they […]

 A look at the Jewish yearning for spirituality questions whether increased spiritual practices will provide a real connection with God.